Find a Title

 Searching the Library Catalog

 If you are looking for in-house, hard-copy periodicals, use the opens new windowLibrary Catalog and limit your search to Periodical Collection.
 In the catalog record, note the dates to identify if the dates you need are available.
-Record the format (CD-ROM, microform, etc.) and the call number to find the publication in the library.
+Record call number and format, such as microform, to find the publication in the library.